Ultimate Free Guide to Nurse Education, Certification & License Requirements

 If a program is state approved but lacks national accreditation from either the NLNAC or CCNE, the education might not be recognized by out-of-state employers, other state boards of nursing, or other schools.
 This might prevent graduates from obtaining nursing jobs in other states or from having their degree and/or credits accepted by other educational institutions.

 National accreditation ensures the student that upon graduation their education will be recognized across state lines.
 Graduates from nationally accredited programs can attend various colleges and universities to build upon their nursing education.
-They can also apply their existing credits towards obtaining similar licensure in other states.
+They can also apply their existing credits towards obtaining similar license in other states.